 10. Savor Every Moment.

-Babies grow up so fast, you think that they will stay little forever but sadly they grow up way to quick.
+Babies grow up so fast, you think that they will stay little forever but sadly they grow up way to quickly.
 I loved every stage, especially the newborn stage, take lots of pictures and videos for memories.
 People would tell me not to hold my baby while she was sleeping, because she will get used to me and will not want to sleep alone, but I say hold and cuddle your baby as much as you want because when they won’t stay little forever so savor every moment.

 Becoming a mother taught me another level of love, sure it was hard in the beginning but I would do it all over again.
 Motherhood taught me to be more patient, grateful and stronger.
-I know how difficult first few months of motherhood can be, but don’t worry it does gets easier and God will never give you more than you can handle
+I know how difficult first few months of motherhood can be, but don’t worry it does get easier and God will never give you more than you can handle

 What are you struggling with as a new mom?
 Comment below and I will be sure to reply.
 If you liked this post, please like and share, thanks so much for stopping by.